 This is an uncommon eCommerce design element but it’s useful when you have many similar products and your average customer isn’t too educated about the product.
-For example, if you’re selling high-end coffee makers, they may all appear the same to a layman.
-In reality, there are subtle differences that will affect your customer’s satisfaction.
+To make it more appealing for customers to look at, you can explore different types of graphic design ideas to present this product comparison to users.

 Clear support options

 People are always skeptical about brands that don’t provide enough support or contact information.
 How will you reach out when things go the opposite way from pleasant?